 You will need to configure your scanning settings before you can scan hard copy documents.
 Scanning settings for your system can be found under the Settings button.
 These settings display in the dropdown menu based on the capabilities of your installed scanner.
 Available options will be different for different types of scanners.
 These settings are saved on each client machine, so the system will retain any selected values until they are changed.
 You may want to edit settings such as resolution and color depending upon the document you are scanning.

 - Quick Scan Key allows you to specify a "hotkey" to use for scanning.
-Select the desired key you wish to use for this purpose from the dropdown.
+Select the key you are going to use for this purpose from the dropdown.

 - Device allows you to specify a scanner to use for Electronic Delivery scanning.
 All installed scanners on the client machine being used should display in the dropdown.